imazen/imageflow-dotnet-server/README.md

 ### License

 We offer commercial licenses at https://imageresizing.net/pricing, or you can use Imageflow, Imageflow.NET and Imageflow.NET Server under the terms of the AGPLv3.
-License keys are not yet required for commercial use, but we ask that you buy a license to help fund development of the Imageflow product suite.

 ### For users coming from ImageResizer